Uplink-Downlink Duality for Beamforming in Integrated Sensing and Communications: System Model

 In this paper, we take the SDR as a starting point and propose a further reformulation of problem~\eqref{prob:generalCase} that lends itself towards an efficient solution.
 The proposed solution strategy comprises two crucial ingredients: (i) a reformulation of the BCRB minimization objective as a weighted power maximization problem in sensing directions of interest; and (ii) a connection with the following classical problem in multiuser downlink MIMO communications with no sensing

 where the goal is to design downlink beamformers to satisfy SINR constraints while minimizing a weighted transmit power at the BS with $\mathbf{\tilde Q} \succcurlyeq 0$ as the weighting matrix.

 For minimizing the sum power (i.e., when $\mathbf{\tilde Q} = \mathbf{I}$), a duality notion has been developed in \cite{rashidDL1998} that allows the downlink problem~\eqref{prob:dl_comm} to be transformed to a virtual uplink problem, a result now commonly referred to as uplink-downlink duality~\cite{rashidDL1998, Schubertsolution2004, Viswanathsum2003, Vishwanathduality2003, yutransmitter2007}.
 The key advantage of such a transformation is that the uplink problem is more computationally efficient to solve than its downlink counterpart.
 The duality relationship for arbitrary $\mathbf{\tilde Q} \succcurlyeq 0$ is developed in \cite{yutransmitter2007}.
-This paper further develops the uplink-downlink duality theory for the BCRB minimization problem.
+This paper further develops the uplink-downlink duality theory for the BCRB minimization problem, for which the effective $\mathbf{\tilde Q}$ may not necessarily be PSD.
 We show how the sensing objective in \eqref{prob:generalCase} can be transformed, and how the classical uplink-downlink duality theory can be extended for the transformed problem.